kls2177/ctl-python-workshop/_sources/chapters/introduction/intro.md

 ## What is Python?

 [Python][python] is a powerful, open-source programming language for data wrangling, analysis and visualization.
-Python is becoming the preferred programming language for [scientific computing][scipycomp] and, increasingly, implementations of new machine learning and artificial intelligence algorithms are being developed with [Python][sklearn].
+Python is becoming the preferred programming language for [scientific computing][scipycomp] and, increasingly, implementations of new machine learning and artificial intelligence algorithms are being developed with Python (e.g., [scikit learn][sklearn]).

 ## Workshop Overview